vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

   conserved from skipping exercises), but not super-clearly great as far as abdominal discomfort is concerned.

+### Relationship with stress

+Overall, the entire period was one of low cognitive and emotional stress, though I did have minor finger injuries on 2024-07-21 that, although not too bad, did contribute to stress.

+Ironically, periods within these 4 weeks where I felt better were periods of greater stress in some sense as I tackled more cognitively and emotionally challenging tasks, but I would characterize that stress as eustress and not distress.

+A few more specifics related to stress:

+* This was a period where my deliverables at work were few, which allowed me to vary my work hours based on other needs and reduced the impact my pain had on my work delivery.

+* I didn't have a lot of synchronous meetings with work colleagues, and the ones I did have were fairly pleasant and informal.
+I didn't have any stress around needing to be in a meeting at a specific time that was inconvenient.
+I only very occasionally had brief stress around needing to be attentive and engaged in a meeting while feeling a level of pain that made it harder than usual.
+This is less than the local stress I've felt in the past from being in meetings while feeling fatigued, having other things on my mind, or having a sore throat.

+* This was a period where I was able to make significant progress on a number of things in personal projects as well as wrap up administrative tasks that had been pending for a while.
+Presumably this happened a little slower than it otherwise would, but I felt very good about it.

+I did feel a little bit of stress/sadness as the issue continued for four weeks, but for the most part I've channeled this constructively and haven't gone into loops of anxiety and self-talk.

+My takeaways:

+* The causal arrow from cognitive or emotional stress to these issues is very unlikely (with the potential exception of temporary increase in pain on 2024-07-21 after finger injuries, where it was a combination of physical, cognitive, and emotional stress).

+* With that said, I think the potential for cognitive or emotional stress to exacerbate the symptoms is a possibility in my head and has led me in this period to generally not take up optional things that might cause stress.
+For comparison, for the acute incident on 2024-04-25 (three months ago) where I had severe abdominal pain, I think cognitive and emotional stress may have played some role even if I wasn't "feeling the stress" very explicitly.
+There was nothing like that in this period.

+* The reverse arrow -- these issues contributing to cognitive or emotional stress -- has a bit of truth to it, but other factors pushed my cognitive and emotional stress in the opposite direction and the net effect on my cognitive and emotional stress seems to be positive relative to the past few months.
+Definitely relative to a year ago or two years ago!

 ### Vitals

 I have two days (2024-07-13 and 2024-07-17) of recorded pulse oximeter